 We are going to be exploring how relevant Malthusian theory actually is.
-We will be exploring this through the historical example of Napa Nui (Easter Island) and a more modern(ish) example of Mauritius.
+We will be exploring this through the historical example of Rapa Nui (Easter Island) and a more modern(ish) example of Mauritius.
 Before we begin to link what has happened to these two areas to Malthusian theory we need to initially develop a fact file to develop our knowledge of these places.
-We are initially going to focus on Rapa Nui by watching the video - you will be asked to watch a section of the video and make notes on the shared Google Doc.
+We are initially going to focus on Rapa Nui by watching the video - you will be asked to watch a section of the video and make notes on the shared Google Doc (your name is next to the time on the 2022 Crowdsourcing Notes Rapa Nui below)..
 You will then create a fact file about Rapa Nui by using the notes from the video and by exploring a number of resources in the 'Useful Resources' box.
 Once you have created a fact file for Rapa Nui you will be asked to do the same for Mauritius.

 Location - Map